mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-17"></a>
 [Back to top](#top)
 ## TX-17 -- Rep. Bill Flores (R)
+### Committees
+Bill Flores is the #22 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $8,741,000.00 in SC HEP grants.